Starlift: Plot

-Meanwhile, the Starlift, the aircraft containing the film stars, had arrived, containing Virginia Mayo and Phil Harris ("I May Be Wrong (but I Think You're Wonderful)", "Noche Caribe (Caribbean Night)").
-Phil Harris purposely loses $750 to a soldier while playing Gin Rummy before performing "Look Out, Stranger, I'm a Texas Ranger."

-Rick's aircraft arrives but he runs away from the hangar where Nell is waiting.
-While writing a letter to be given to him, Nell sees Rick enter the cafeteria and runs in after him.
-Without him realizing it she takes over for the waitress and makes him the chocolate malt he orders, just the way she did back in Youngstown, where her family had a malt shop.
-They drink the malt together, and they forgive each other.
-The next day, when Rick is finally shipped out, Nell is there to kiss him goodbye.
+The Starlift, the aircraft containing the film stars, arrives with Virginia Mayo and Phil Harris, who intentionally loses $750 to a soldier while playing gin rummy before performing "Look Out, Stranger, I'm a Texas Ranger".
+Rick's aircraft arrives, but he runs from the hangar where Nell is waiting.
+While writing a letter to him, Nell sees Rick and pursues him into a cafeteria, where she poses as a waitress and prepares a chocolate malt just as she had done in Youngstown, where her family owned a malt shop.
+They drink the malt together and forgive each other.
+The next day, when Rick finally departs, Nell is there to kiss him goodbye.